 The Bloomsburg Area School District Food Service department is a sponsor of the National School Lunch and Breakfast Program.
 We are required to follow set guidelines to be eligible for Federal and State reimbursement.
-We follow the National School Lunch menu pattern and monitor the daily amount of calories, fat, saturated fat, protein, calcium, iron, vitamin A and vitamin C, as well as cholesterol, sodium, fiber and carbohydrate values.
+We follow the National School Lunch Meal patterns and monitor the daily amount of calories, fat, saturated fat, protein, calcium, iron, vitamin A and vitamin C, as well as cholesterol, sodium, fiber and carbohydrate values.
 We document through production records, standardized recipes and tracking nutrient values.
-A sample menu includes an entree, bread, fruit, vegetable and milk.
+A sample lunch menu includes an entree, bread, fruit, vegetables and milk.

 A computer generated point of sale program is used to keep track of meals.
-This will enable each child to access their account with a (4) digit ID number at the high school and middle school.
-At the elementary schools, the students account is accessed by using the students first and last name.
+This will enable each child to access their account with a (4) digit ID number at high school and middle school.
+In the elementary schools, the students'accounts are accessed by using the students' first and last names.
 Parents can put money in the system and the student draws down funds on a daily basis.

 Students can check the balances in their account on a daily basis when they go through the lunch line.
 Students will be allowed to charge meals if necessary.
 Students will be allowed to charge up to $15.00.
 Students will not be allowed to charge a la carte items.

 As participants in the NSLP, the Bloomsburg Area School District will be participating in the CEP (Community Eligible Program).
 ALL student meals (breakfast and lunch) will be at NO charge.
 The district qualifies by the percentage of students who qualify for government assistance programs.
 No application to participate is necessary for families.

 - WhyHunger is a leader in building the movement to end hunger and poverty by connecting people to nutritious, affordable food and by supporting grassroots solutions that inspire self-reliance and community empowerment. click link for more information. http://whyhunger.org/